stoerr/webwatch/doc/checkpages.md

 Main pieces
 - Java class: `net.stoerr.tools.CheckWebPagesForChanges` (located next to `PrintTangoConcerts`).
 - Config file (JSON): `data/checkpages-config.json` (default location).
 You can pass an alternate config path as the first CLI argument.
-- Data directory: `data/checkpages/` — contains per-page JSON captures and `.prev.json` backup copies.
+- Data directory: `data/checkpages/` — contains per-page JSON captures.

 How it works (high level)
 - The program reads an array of page entries from the config file.
 Each entry may contain the fields: